 Cannabidiol, commonly referred to as CBD, is a natural, non-psychoactive cannabinoid found within Hemp plants.
-CBD has gained recognition as a therapeutic compound that can potentially help a variety of mental and physical ailments such as arthritis, migraines, aches, pains, and more.
+CBD has gained recognition as a therapeutic compound that can potentially provide a variety of health and wellness benefits.
 If you would like to learn more about what CBD Oil is, where we source our Hemp from and how we extract it, visit our Nature’s Script learn page.

 Inflammation is your body’s natural response to injury and infection.
 A process controlled by your white blood cells, inflammation is the body’s defense against bacteria and viruses.
 White blood cells release chemicals into the blood or affected tissue to protect your body from any foreign invaders.
 The release of chemicals helps increase blood flow to areas of injury or pain.

 When there are no foreign invaders to fight off, however, inflammation can turn against your body.
 Areas of increased blood flow and white blood cells can cause irritation, swelling, joint pain and cartilage damage.
 Chronic inflammation can end up causing you more harm than benefit.

 You’ll be able to determine the degree of your inflammation by either looking at your medical history or by scheduling a physical checkup.
 The following are common symptoms of inflammation: